Our Staff

 (She/Her)

-This is Robyn’s 31st year with Ward School of Dance.
+This is Robyn’s 36th year with Ward School of Dance.
 She began dancing at the age of 3, and continued until age 21 when she began teaching for us.
 Robyn trained in many different disciplines at Ward, and continued her dance education in various cities in North America by taking workshops and courses with many world renowned choreographers and teachers in a variety of different disciplines.
 She has also choreographed for a variety of school musicals and arts programs, Edmonton Fashion Week, as well as performed in Alberta Summer Games opening and closing ceremonies, Hip Hop for Hope and Artists Emerge to name a few.
-Robyn currently teaches many different styles of dance at Ward including Tap, Jazz, Ballet, Preschool, Hip Hop, Musical Theatre and Intellidance.

 After realizing at an early age that she had a passion for working with children and youth, Robyn decided to take the Child and Youth Care Program at Grant MacEwan University where she received her Diploma in 2008.
-She then went on to specialize in using creative arts to work with children and teens, and travelled to Denver to train at the Colorado School of Family Therapy.
+She then went on to specialize in using creative arts to work with children and teens, and traveled to Denver to train at the Colorado School of Family Therapy.
 There she became a certified Dance and Movement Therapist and a certified Systemic Play Therapist.
 In 2010, Robyn started her own business, ‘Creative Expressions Therapy’, which uses various creative arts to work with at-risk youth in local communities.

 Intellidance has always been close to Robyn’s heart, as it is a close combination of her love of dance and her business using creative arts to work with children and youth.
-Since the birth of her 3 girls in the past 5 years, Intellidance has become an even greater passion for Robyn to teach, as she see’s how a love of dance, music, movement and play can greatly foster children's development.
+Since the birth of her 4 girls in the past 8 years, Intellidance has become an even greater passion for Robyn to teach, as she sees how a love of dance, music, movement and play can greatly foster children's development.
 Allowing children to experience the joy of dance, starting at such a young age, is such a rewarding experience.
 Robyn hopes to continue to share these experiences with many more families, as well as watch as her own girls grow from babies in a parented creative movement classes, to beautiful independent dancers in their own classes at Ward.

 Dance has definitely been a large part of Robyn's life, and she hopes to continue sharing her love for it with others in the Spruce Grove community and her family for years to come!